ssteuteville/makefs/README.md

-Note: This was my first time ever working in c and I'm aware that there are currently memore issues in the code.
+Note: This was my first time ever working in c and I'm aware that there are currently memory issues in the code.

 MAKEFS
 ======